hzzzzzhappy/hzzzzzhappy.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am Hanzhe Liang, an incoming Ph.D. student in Computational Biology at MBZUAI, supervised by [Jun Wen](https://jungel2star.github.io/).
-Prior to that, I received my dual Bachelor's degrees in Management and Science from Shenzhen University in June 2026.
+Prior to that, I received my dual Bachelor's degrees in Management and Science from Shenzhen University in June 2026, where I was advised by [Can Gao](https://csse.szu.edu.cn/pages/user/index?id=953), [Jinbao Wang](https://jinbao-wang.github.io/), and [Linlin Shen](https://ai.szu.edu.cn/info/1073/1623.htm).

 My research interests include anomaly detection, spatial intelligence, digital twins, and AI for precision medicine.
 I am particularly interested in building generalizable AI systems for industrial inspection and high-order biomedical prediction.